 GUARANTEED GETS Specifies the number of child processes that are from the DMF daemon.
 This parameter may be set to

 GUARANTEED GETS.
 The default is 1.

-IMPORT DELETE Specifies if the MSP should honor hard-delete requests are processed.
+IMPORT_DELETE Specifies if the MSP should honor hard-delete requests deleted on the destination system when hard deletes are processed.

 OFF, ON, NO or YES.
 The default is OFF.